MoyasiGinko/ecom-server/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/MoyasiGinko/ecom-server/issues).
+Contributions are welcome!
+Feel free to open issues or submit pull requests.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>